ggljzr/trucksim-mqtt-telemetry/README.md

 Note that plugin DLL file is created in platform folder (``x64`` or ``x86``) within *solution* folder, not the ``trucksim-mqtt-telemetry`` subfolder.

-Project release configuration has build event that copies the resulting DLL file directly into ATS plugin folder (``C:\Program Files (x86)\Steam\steamapps\common\American Truck Simulator\bin\win_x64\plugins``).
+Project release configuration defines a build event that installs the plugin into ATS.
+This event copies all dependencies into
-Make sure that this folder exists or remove this build event in project properties.
+``C:\Program Files (x86)\Steam\steamapps\common\American Truck Simulator\bin\win_x64`` folder (to make sure they are correctly loaded) and then copies plugin DLL into ``plugins`` subfolder.
+These paths has to exist for project to build properly.

+If you dont intend to use ATS for plugin developement, you should modify or remove this build event.

 Both debug and release configurations also define ``NOMINMAX`` flag for preprocessor.
 This is due to a [bug](https://github.com/eclipse/paho.mqtt.cpp/issues/226) in Paho MQTT library on Windows.